xiaopengh/rdv_finder/README.md

 # RDV Finder

-**CAPTCHA Extraction and Image Processing Using Selenium and Python**
+**CAPTCHA Extraction and Image Processing Using Selenium and Transformers ViT**

 ## Overview